 and for each $j=1,\ldots ,n$,

 Thus

 The result follows. \end{proof}

 As with the original formulation of McAfee and Reny (1992), these notions of full and virtual extraction do not explicitly address incentive compatibility.
 When full extraction holds, incentive compatibility will follow.
-Incentive compatibility does not necessarily follow from virtual extraction, however; this would require that the menu of contracts satisfies the additional incentive constraints $v(t) -\pi(t)\cdot c(s) \leq v(t) - \pi(t) \cdot c(t)$ for all $s,t\in T$.
-An infinite menu of contracts might allow for virtual extraction while also satisfying incentive compatibility.
-Our results do not address this question directly, although they suggest that probabilistic independence is not sufficient to guarantee incentive compatibility, even with an infinite menu; this remains an open question.
+Incentive compatibility does not immediately follow from the definition of virtual extraction, however; this would require that the menu of contracts satisfies the additional incentive constraints $v(t) -\pi(t)\cdot c(s) \leq v(t) - \pi(t) \cdot c(t)$ for all $s,t\in T$.
+But if virtual extraction holds, then there is always some menu achieving virtual extraction that is also incentive compatible, by virtue of Theorem 2.
+If virtual extraction holds, then it can be achieved with some finite menu of contracts $\{c_1, \ldots ,c_n\}$.
+Choosing $c(t) \in \argmax \{ v(t) - \pi(t) \cdot c_i : i=1,\ldots ,n\}$ for each $t\in T$ then yields a menu that achieves virtual extraction and is also incentive compatible.
+More generally, an infinite menu of contracts might allow for virtual extraction while also satisfying incentive compatibility, but need not.
+Our results do not address this question directly, although they suggest that probabilistic independence is not sufficient to guarantee incentive compatibility for every infinite menu.

 Following Cr{\' e}mer and McLean (1988) and McAfee and Reny (1992), we consider conditions on beliefs under which full extraction or virtual extraction holds.
 McAfee and Reny (1992) show that virtual extraction is possible whenever beliefs satisfy the following condition.